Project Director: Hao Gang

 Team: Liu Yi, Meng Jiangpu, Xu Zhuoran, Li Xintong, Yao Xiang, Liu Nini, Zheng Na, Li Yongcai, Zeng Xu, Wu Jing, Fang Yinan, Jin Chenjia, Yao Yongmei, Zhanf Fujun, Cong Nan, Chen Yu, Xiao Shihao, Gao Zixu | Zhang Qi, Zhang Qiyan, Ye Ziyun, Cai Yifei, Wang Zinan, Sonya Mantell, Gu Honglei, Xu Hanyong, Sun Weijia, Xie Na (Intern)

-The 2019 Beijing International Horticultural Exhibition is held at the International Horticultural Exposition Botanic Garden, YanQing District, Beijing, one of the four major pavilions in the city.
+The 2019 Beijing International Horticultural Exposition is held at the International Horticultural Exposition Botanic Garden, YanQing District, Beijing, one of the four major pavilions in the city.
 The total area of the site is 39,000 ㎡, with 9,391 ㎡ above ground and a building height of 23.95 m.
-This public exhibition building is at its core a representation of a functional tropical greenhouse.
+This public exhibition building is a representation of a functional tropical greenhouse.

 Unlike other greenhouses, the greenhouse of the Botanic Garden is hidden on the east side behind the waiting area and is characterized by a “rising horizon” structure.
 The dangling structure inside the grey space represents the abundant root systems of the plants.
 This mysterious design has a strong visual appeal for the audience.
 Meanwhile, it provides shade for the audience while they are waiting outdoors in the hot summer weather, making the otherwise tedious queuing experience full of curiosity and wonderment.

-Visitors begin in the Multimedia Exhibition Hall, enter the greenhouse, and finish by returning to the exhibition hall.
+The route begins from the Multimedia Exhibition Hall, then leads to the greenhouse, finally returns to the exhibition hall.
 This sequence reflects the curatorial theme of “The Incredible Intelligence of the Plant”, and it maximizes the enjoyment of the audience through various contexts.

 The first stop is the Multimedia Exhibition Hall.
 The first scene is a lively restoration of a mangrove forest created by TeamLab.
 To provide the audience with an interactive and engaging experience with nature, TeamLab uses the most advanced interactive acousto-optic effects and an immersive exhibition.